-Following the great success of the first styrofoam collections in 2022, the environment committee of the Association of the residents of the Plateau is organizing a new series of three special styrofoam collections in 2023 for packaging protection and food containers.
+Following the great success of the first styrofoam collection in 2021, the environment committee of the Association of the residents of the Plateau is organizing a new collect on January 13, 2024 for packaging protection and food containers.

 Participants must bring their own styrofoam bags at the drop off points near them.
 The addresses will be communicated a few days prior to the collect.
 There will be about 10 drop off points across the Plateau.
 The bus will pickup the styrofoam bags at each drop off point and will bring them to the Ecocenter in Hull.
 To ensure success in collecting all the styrofoam bags, we need volounteers to help unload the bus and to put the styrofoam in big dedicated bag.